Choosing a www vs non-www domain name: pros, cons, and recommendations

 Setting up a 301 redirect

-The most common and SEO-friendly approach would be to set up server-side 301 redirects.
+The most common, SEO-friendly approach would be to set up server-side 301 redirects.
 This involves editing the .htaccess file at the server level.
-Also, search engines recognize redirect instructions as mandatory.
+Note that search engines recognize redirect instructions as mandatory.

 For website visitors, redirects from www to non-www or vice versa work as follows: